handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

 ## Overview

 Handsontable uses cascading configuration, a fast way to provide configuration options for the entire table, including its columns and particular cells.
-To show you how it works, we use the [readOnly](@/api/metaSchema.md#readOnly) and [className](@/api/metaSchema.md#className) options, which we will play in all the examples below.
+To show you how it works, we use the [readOnly](@/api/metaSchema.md#readOnly) and [className](@/api/metaSchema.md#className) options.

 ### Entire grid

-By settings the [readOnly](@/api/metaSchema.md#readOnly) option, we tell Handsontable to propagate the option through the column settings down to the cells.
-Hence, all cells have a read-only state.
+By setting the [readOnly](@/api/metaSchema.md#readOnly) option, we propagate the option through the column settings down to the cells.
+As a result, all cells have a read-only state.

 ::: example #example1 --html 1 --css 2 --js 3
 ```html